What Percentage of Undergrads Get Financial Assistance?

 Chamberlain University - New Jersey's average financial aid plan for newly arriving first years is $14,512.
 Approximately 100.0% of incoming students receive some money for college, most of which is in the form of loans.

 Student loans technically come under the umbrella of 'financial aid', however the only true discount from the expense of college is a scholarship or grant that you do not need to pay back.

 A student loan isn't a legitimate college price reduction, but rather an outcome to consider.
-Learn how much student loan debt from Chamberlain University - New Jersey you could end up dealing with.
+Learn how much student loan debt from Chamberlain - New Jersey you could end up dealing with.

 Not Able to Show First Year Grants & Scholarships

-Information on scholarships and grant opportunities for first year students going to Chamberlain University - New Jersey isn't available to us.
+Information on scholarships and grant opportunities for first year students going to Chamberlain - New Jersey isn't available to us.
 This could happen when a college doesn't serve average freshmen students and instead specializes in adult learners.
 If you continue reading, we may report some data below about all undergraduates.